Iankiburio/personal-expense-tracker/README.md

 7. **Exit**: This option terminates the program and returns you to the command prompt.

 ### Notes
 - The Expense Tracker enables the creation of unique usernames and category names.
-Duplicates will not be allowed.
 - The program handles cases where usernames, categories, or expenses do not exist, providing informative error messages.
 - The program displays appropriate messages when no expenses or users are found in the database.
 - The expenses are ordered by their ID, resulting in a chronological order based on when they were added.